itu-bdsa/lecture_notes/sessions/session_09/Slides.md

 -->

 - Create a new testing project.
 Playwright is compatible with the test frameworks `MSTest` and `NUnit` - we will choose the latter!
-  - `dotnet new nunit -n PlaywrightTests`
+  - `dotnet new nunit -n PlaywrightTests --framework net8.0`
 - Add the `Microsoft.Playwright.NUnit` package to your new project
-  - `dotnet add package Microsoft.Playwright.NUnit`
+  - `dotnet add package Microsoft.Playwright.NUnit --version 1.43.0`
 - Build your project:
   - `dotnet build`
 - Install PlayWright:
-  - `pwsh bin/Debug/net7.0/playwright.ps1 install --with-deps`
+  - `pwsh bin/Debug/net8.0/playwright.ps1 install --with-deps`
     - (this is a PowerShell script - it _might_ need execution permissions: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`)
 - Include the test case shown on the previous slide and execute it
   - Play around: NUnit follows a slightly different style for defining tests than XUnit